 Other business income is money you have earned (or been paid if you use the cash basis) that is not part of your true business turnover.
 For example, if you choose to sub-let part of your office, this would not be how you actually make money in your business but it is additional income you need to declare.
 Be careful not to include any income that needs to be shown in another part of your tax return such as bank interest or dividends you received.
 This may need to be entered elsewhere in your tax return because it may get taxed differently.

 You should also show your SEISS grant separately on your tax return.
 You can find out how to declare your SEISS grant in this guide.

 If you have claimed the Trading Income Allowance, then you cannot claim any expenses so leave this box blank.
 But, if you want to claim for self-employed expenses against your income, then you’ll either enter a single total value or a detailed breakdown.
 This depends on whether your business turnover was more or less than £85,000 for 2021/2022.

 Capital Allowances and the Annual Investment Allowance are a type of tax relief you can claim on your self-assessment return for the cost of any equipment or cars you have purchased for your business.
 You cannot claim capital allowances if you use the cash basis, unless you have bought a car or if you have claimed the £1,000 Trading Income Allowance.

 9. Making Tax Adjustments

 Q: Goods or services for your own use

 If you took any goods out of your business or have included any costs in your expenses that were for personal reasons, then enter this figure now.
-However if you worked out your allowable business expenses and adjusted for any personal use of goods or services, then you can leave this box blank.
+However, if you worked out your allowable business expenses and adjusted it for any personal use of goods or services, then you can leave this box blank.

 Q: Loss brought forward from earlier years set-off against 2018-19 profits